 Below we discuss some strategies that may be used to start—and continue to—reinforce the message of healthy eating, especially around lunchtime.

 Healthy Eating: Books

-Books can also be a valuable resource to teach kids about other healthy habits such as cleanliness, handwashing, proper cleaning of fruits and vegetables and of course the time tested five-second rule!
+Books can also be a valuable resource to teach children about other healthy habits such as cleanliness, hand washing, proper cleaning of fruits and vegetables and of course the time tested five-second rule!

 Healthy Eating: Games

 Group or one-on-one games are great ways to reinforce the importance of lunchtime and eating all your food.
 Flash cards with the food groups can help teach about the different categories of food, i.e. grains, fruits and vegetables and proteins.
 Grouping cards, pictures or even actual food items to create a proper lunch, breakfast or dinner can be done in just a few minutes… In reverse, you can use cards or pictures of foods that are not fit for a meal.
 You can also teach your children about snack foods… Maybe even give them a snack after the game.
 Just because you love them.